On this page

 - Builders will need to pay more attention to the wishes of consumers and clients.
 This can include the layout of a building, the type of installations used and the finish-off.

-The law to improve quality in the construction sector is expected to come into effect on 1 January 2022.
+The law to improve quality in the construction sector is expected to come into effect gradually from 1 January 2022.

 Please note: The effective date of this measure is not yet final.
 Entry into force is subject to its passing through the upper and lower houses of parliament or proclamation of the Order in Council (Algemene Maatregel van Bestuur, AMvB) or ministerial decree and publication in the Staatsblad or the Staatscourant (in Dutch).